|

 401.2 - Non-resident

-the state of Texas, however, out-of-state computer use cards may be issued
+to those residing outside the state of Texas, however, fee-based out-of-state computer use cards and free one-time-use computer

 401.3 Student Use Library Card

-available to anyone who already has had a Library card which has
+to anyone who already has had a Library card which has been voided or

 proof-of-residency may be asked for by the Library Board.